sidebase/sidebase/app/README.md

 # App

-This is a project scaffold for a Nuxt 3 + Typescript application.
-Scaffolds are meant to help us to start new projects, Nuxt 3 is a frontend + backend ("fullstack") framework that natively enforces typed JavaScript ("TypeScript").
+This is a project starter for your Nuxt 3 + Typescript application.
+This starter is meant to help you to start new projects, Nuxt 3 is a frontend + backend ("fullstack") framework that natively enforces typed JavaScript ("TypeScript").
 Nuxt 3 is based on Vue 3.

-This scaffold has the following features:
+This starter has the following features:
 - (slim) docker ready
     ```sh
     > docker build -t nuxt3-app .